Getting Started: TextExpander 101 (Webinar)

 We had the ability to create our popup menu, our multi-line fields, so we can add our address.

-We’re also able to use, or to insert a URL which is compliments of our formatted text and pictures content.
+We’re also able to use or insert a URL which is compliments of our formatted text and pictures content.

 And lastly, we were able to insert a fancy nested Snippet and see how we were able to change that Snippet in the original location and watch it update before our eyes.